inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

        being kept

 Remember: all the improvements above should be introduced only with the promise of not creating a disservice to users.
-There may be situations where a huge performance gian is changing the functionality of a product.
+There may be situations where a huge performance gain is changing the functionality of a product.
-As an Engineer, the prospect of delivering the improvement is exciting.
+As an Engineer, the prospect of delivering such improvement is exciting.
 But before rolling out such a change to production, you must discuss if it is tolerable for the business to incur into a functional change of the system, even if it can achieve an amazing performance boost.